SVappsLAB/iRacingTelemetrySDK/README.md

 ## Getting Started

-> ⚠️ **v1.0+ Breaking Changes**: This 1.0 version introduces significant API changes with enum-based variable identification and async data streaming.
-If upgrading from a previous version, see [MIGRATION_GUIDE.md](./MIGRATION_GUIDE.md) for detailed migration instructions.

 To incorporate **iRacingTelemetrySDK** into your projects, follow these steps:

-> 🤖 **For AI-assisted development**, see [AI_USAGE.md](./Sdk/SVappsLAB.iRacingTelemetrySDK/contents/docs/AI_USAGE.md) - a comprehensive guide with tips, best practices, and examples specifically designed for AI agents to help you build telemetry applications more effectively.

 1. **Install the Package:** Add the **iRacingTelemetrySDK** NuGet package to your project using your preferred package manager.